anisfaqiehah/ECS639U-Group51/README.md

 # ECS639U-Group51
 Group Coursework for ECS639U

-I have createdthe backe nd but for some reason the pages do not render inthe browser
+I have created the back end but for some reason the pages do not render in the browser

 Before running in your computer install the following dependencies: